moham3d/PatrolApp/.github/MANDATORY-AI-AGENT-WORKFLOW.md

 **NEVER DO THESE:**
 - ❌ Skip reading documentation files
 - ❌ Create code without checking existing patterns
-- ❌ Hardcode API URLs or endpoints
+- ❌ Hardcode API URLs or endpoints (ONLY use `https://api.millio.space` via AppConfig)
+- ❌ Use any API endpoint other than `https://api.millio.space`
 - ❌ Forget error handling in API calls
 - ❌ Create models that don't match API schemas
 - ❌ Forget to update the checklist